Jellyfin vs Plex: Which Media Server Should You Use?

 jellyfin vs. plex - jellyfin dashboard.

-Overall, I find the Jellyfin interface to be better than Plex in a heads-up comparison between Jellyfin vs Plex user interfaces.
+Overall, I find the Jellyfin interface to be better than Plex in a heads-up comparison between user interfaces.
 Mostly because the content displayed on it is actually my content and I don’t have to search through various sections to get to the content that I’m looking for.
 With that said users who will actually use the Plex Discover features may find it to be a lot more helpful.

 Conclusion & Final Thoughts: Jellyfin or Plex?

-From a Jellyfin and Plex perspective, the core functionality is extremely similar, however, these are some of the biggest differences between both applications.
+For both options, the core functionality is extremely similar, however, these are some of the biggest differences between both applications.
 If you’re someone who doesn’t want to experiment with Docker, it’s significantly easier to set up Plex and you should start there.

 However, if you’re willing to use Docker, I’d suggest trying out Jellyfin and seeing if it fits your requirements.
 If it does, you can (and probably should) still explore Plex, but at least you’ll know that you can use a free option if required.